Jamamel/getcleanData/README.md

 18  0.025   0.369   0.000    786 .active-rstudio-document#94 output/write.table
 ```

 The code still suffers from a noticeable bottleneck when loading all files.
-How could the rough application of `read.table` over a loop and into lists could be improved to make this part of the process a lot quicker and efficient? *(see row 2 in table above)*
+How could the rough application of `read.table` over a loop and into lists be improved to make this part of the process a lot quicker and efficient? *(see row 2 in table above)*

 I believe there is a way to split a string column into multiple columns using `strsplit` (or equivalents) more efficiently.
 This is the second, slightly smaller bottleneck in the code. *(see rows 12 & 13 in table above)*